telerik/blazor-docs/components/datepicker/header-template.md

 ---
 title: Header Template
 page_title: DatePicker - Header Template
-description: Use custom custom rendering in the calendar header of the DatePicker for Blazor.
+description: Use custom rendering in the calendar header of the DatePicker for Blazor.
 slug: datepicker-header-template
 tags: telerik,blazor,datepicker,template
 published: True